pulumi/docs/content/docs/reference/pkg/azure-nextgen/netapp/snapshotpolicy.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const snapshotPolicy = new azure_nextgen.netapp.latest.SnapshotPolicy("snapshotPolicy", {
+const snapshotPolicy = new azure_nextgen.netapp.SnapshotPolicy("snapshotPolicy", {
     accountName: "account1",
     dailySchedule: {
         hour: 14,